 A set of 10 prints (from a limited edition of 30 sets)

-Each print signed and numbered by the artist
+Each print is signed and numbered by me, Barbara Grant (the artist)

 7.5 x 10 inch image with 1 inch white border for matting

 These prints are from the original oil painting series I call "Quiet Interference".
 My story about these paintings follows:

 The words “quiet interference” were first uttered by my friend Susan in 2005 while on a road trip to visit our mutual friend, Char.
 She shared this seemingly odd reference with me, and I proposed to explore its meaning through a series of paintings.
 Charlene offered to present the final effort in her gallery.
 I have a photo of the three of us smiling friends positioned under a triangular umbrella taken that same day.
 Little did I know that what began as a carefree exploration of this concept would lead me down several unforeseen paths.